Babies are demanding little creatures.

 A baby’s first year involves phenomenal change.
 They transform from a newborn who eats, sleeps, and cries, to a one-year old who laughs, smiles, and crawls (or walks).
 In twelve months, they learn to clap, pick up blocks, and crash them together, pull themselves up to standing, squish peas between their fingers, eat mashed pumpkin with a spoon, babble and coo, and say mum-a and dad-a.
 Their height and weight triples.
 They sleep less and play more.

 Just when you feel like you understand your baby’s habits, they will reach another developmental stage and everything will change.
-What you have come to rely upon – the settling technique, the rice cereal for breakfast, or the 2 hour afternoon sleep – may no longer work.
+What you have come to rely upon – the settling technique, the porridge for breakfast, or the 2-hour afternoon sleep – may no longer work.
 Today is unlikely to be like yesterday or tomorrow.
 Your baby changes so you must change too.
 Respond to how your baby is behaving now, rather than how you expect them, or want them to behave.

 4. Do not compare